Embedded Analytics TREND

 And Sean said that for great products, the provider and the customer are typically on the same page.
 “They are happy if you bring them a beautifully designed solution, and let them play with the visual identity of it, as they see fit.”

 The Bottom Line?
 Follow a Guided Framework Model

-A Guided Framework will combine self-service tools with clear indicators of how they meant to be used.
+A guided framework will combine self-service tools with clear indicators of how they are meant to be used.
 “At the end of the day,” said Sean, “Creating effective graphs is an education.
 As a product manager, you have to guide people on the basic standards to help save time and improve the impact of the embedded data visualizations.”
 A guided framework doesn’t demand specialist skills like UX or UI from the end-user, thereby speeding up time-to-value for your analytics feature.

 Finally, it’s vital to focus on the quality of your embedded analytics dashboard – over and above customization capabilities.
 “Invest in the built-in graph engine used to showcase the analytics.
 If the result is good enough, people won’t challenge it and ask for more customization capabilities,” recommended Sean.
 Whitelabel embedded analytics solutions can help you get this right the first time, ensuring you don’t have to spend time and effort on customizations that your client may not even use.

-Million thanks to Sean Bair for sharing his insights and opening the discussion with our ideas!
-If you’re interested in knowing more about what they do, here is the link to their website and to the Apple App Store and Google Play Store listings.
+Many thanks to Sean Bair for sharing his insights and opening the discussion with our ideas!
+If you’re interested in knowing more about what they do, here is the link to their website, Apple App Store, and Google Play Store listings.